netgroup/Dreamer-Mantoo/README.md

 Mantoo includes a number of components:

 * Topology3D - an extensible web-based graphical topology designer providing different layered network “views”
-* Topology and Service Validator -a server-side component to validate topologies
+* Topology and Service Validator - A server-side component to validate topologies
 * Experiment-Handler - Controlling emulated SDN testbeds via a web GUI
 * Testbed Deployer - Producing the testbed configuration files to be used by the Management Scripts
 * Management Scripts - Scripts to install and configure an OSHI testbed on distributed experimental facilities like GOFF and OFELIA